 You don’t need to overdose to get these results.
 Taking as little as 1 to 2 grams a day of omega 3 by supplements has been shown to be adequate dosage.
 You can also get your omega 3 by eating 2 servings of fish a week.
 They need to be cold water fish and the best one to eat is salmon.
 If you are pregnant or concerned about the possible mercury content or other toxins in fish, then you can take supplements.
 Two types of supplements are fish oil and flax seed.
 They can both be found at your pharmacy or in a health food store.

 Don’t take depression lightly.
 It’s a serious problem.
 We are not saying that proper amounts of omega 3 in your diet will cure it.
 You should still be under a doctors care and taking medicines they have prescribed to you.
 Adding omega 3 as an additional preventive measure will help these medicines work better.

-If you are not suffering from depression, then adding proper amounts of omega 3 to your diet may help keep you from developing it.Tags: having bouts of depression try adding omega 3 to your diet, omega 3 fatty acids, omega 6 fatty acids, Omega 6, suffering from depression, Fatty acid
+If you are not suffering from depression, then adding proper amounts of omega 3 to your diet may help keep you from developing it.Tags: cold-water fish, having bouts of depression try adding omega 3 to your diet, Omega 6, eating a balanced diet, omega 3 fatty acids, Fatty acid